xyjixyjixyji/panoramic/README.md

   <img width="300" alt="image" src="https://github.com/Ji-Xinyou/panoramic/assets/70172199/39d5a2ec-e5c1-43da-baeb-105bb2a0084f">
 </p>
 <p align="center">
 Fig 2.
-Example of homography transformation[^6^].
+Example of homography transformation.
 </p>

 Homography involves a matrix transformation, as demonstrated in Figure 2, that can describe the projective (*e.g.* affine and rotation) translation from one set of points to another set of points.
 In our task, after finding the matching key points, we will need to find the homography matrix that can translate an image.
-To reduce the impact of falsely matched points, we use the Random Sample Consensus (RANSAC) [^7^], an algorithm that finds the best homography transformation by:
+To reduce the impact of falsely matched points, we use the Random Sample Consensus (RANSAC) [^6^], an algorithm that finds the best homography transformation by:

 1. Iteratively selecting subsets of corresponding points.
 2. Estimating a homography for each subset.